 4k videos are only recorded using the H.265/HEVC codec; H.264 is only available in MP4 FHD recording at up to 60 fps.
 While the camera doesn't support All-Intra recording, it does support Long GOP inter-frame compression.

 The Nikon Z f can shoot 4k video at up to 60 fps, though there's a significant APS-C crop when shooting at 60 fps.
-Still, this is great for those who want to capture clear motion and action footage or create slow-motion clips.
+Still, this is great for those who want to capture clear action footage or incorporate slow-motion into their videos.
 However, the camera can't capture 4k slow-motion in-camera, as its slow-motion mode, added with firmware version 1.1, is only available in FHD.

 The Nikon Z f has an amazing autofocus system for video.
 The camera can detect between humans, cats, dogs, birds, bicycles, motorbikes, cars, aircraft, and trains.
 Instead of '3D Tracking', however, video mode has a 'Subject-Tracking AF' setting; it works similarly in that it'll track any subject behind the focus point with a half-press of the shutter, but you can also start and stop tracking by pressing the 'Ok' button.
 While it's an impressive AF system overall, it isn't as seamless or precise as it could be, especially compared to Sony's latest AF system, as seen on the Sony ZV-E1 or Sony α7C II.
 That said, it still works very well for most uses.

 The Nikon Z f captures excellent 4k video quality.
 It's fantastic in more controlled lighting conditions, with sharply rendered details and pleasing colors.
 Even in low light, the quality is excellent, with minimal noise.
 It's worth noting, however, that 4k video up to 30 fps is oversampled from 6k, but 4k 60 fps capture isn't.
-You can compare the test scene extract above (taken at 30 fps) with the camera's video quality in 4k 60 fps here, 4k 60 fps with digital stabilization here, and 4k 30p with digital stabilization here.
+You can compare the test scene extract above (taken at 30 fps) with test scene extracts in 4k at 60 fps, in 4k at 60 fps with digital stabilization, and 4k at 30 fps with digital stabilization.

 Unfortunately, the camera's sensor readout is quite slow, so there's heavy rolling shutter distortion in 4k.
 It's most noticeable when panning the camera quickly, but even with slower camera movements, you'll likely see some distracting skewing with vertical lines.